Article Page

 4. The Declaration

-• Impure Sequence: A run that uses a Joker to replace a missing card (e.g., 8♣, Joker, 10♣).
-While useful for finishing a hand, it cannot serve as your primary required sequence.
+• Impure Sequence: Uses a Joker (Printed or Wild) to substitute a missing card.
+While useful for completing a hand, it cannot replace the mandatory Pure Sequence.

 Pre-Declaration Checklist